Greenock Municipal Buildings: History

 The building was badly damaged in the Greenock Blitz in May 1941 during the Second World War: the tower on the northwest corner survived but a tower on the southwest corner was completely destroyed.
+Two pediments on the south façade were also destroyed.
+They were never rebuilt.
 Cowan's shop was also completely ruined and, after the council eventually secured ownership of the plot in the early 1950s, it was landscaped and became a garden known as "Cowan's Corner".
 The town hall continued to serve as the headquarters of Greenock Burgh Council for much of the 20th century and remained the local seat of government after the enlarged Inverclyde District Council was formed in 1975.

 Following completion of a major programme of restoration works to the ground floor of the complex to a design by BMJ Architects, a new customer contact centre was re-opened by Queen Elizabeth II in July 2012.
 Repairs to the deteriorating sheriff's courtroom, which had closed in December 2009, began in July 2018 and renewal of the glazing above the carriageway that runs through the complex began in July 2020.

 Works of art in the municipal buildings include a landscape painting of Gourock by John Fleming and a painting depicting a house in West Blackhall Street in Greenock by Norman Macbeth.